List of The Big Bang Theory franchise characters: Raj Koothrappali

-Rajesh Ramayan Koothrappali, PhD (portrayed by Kunal Nayyar) is Howard Wolowitz's best friend.
+Rajesh Ramayan Koothrappali, PhD (portrayed by Kunal Nayyar, main: The Big Bang Theory seasons 1–12; recurring: Stuart Fails to Save the Universe season 1) is Howard Wolowitz's best friend.
 Often called "Raj" by his friends, he is from New Delhi, India, and works in the physics department at Caltech, researching astroparticle physics.
 Raj comes from a very wealthy family in India, and often communicates with his parents, Dr. and Mrs. Koothrappali, via webcam.
-He did at least part of his higher education at the University of Cambridge and like most of the scientists bar Howard he also has a PhD.
+He did at least part of his higher education at the University of Cambridge and like most of the scientists bar Wolowitz, Raj also has a PhD.
 He has a younger sister, Priya.
 He lives in an apartment in Pasadena.
 As with his friends, he is mutually involved with and obsessed with science fiction and comic books in general.
 He is also a fan of Harry Potter and Indian music, but appreciates the Indian lullabies his mother sang and the catchiness of Hindi phrases.
 Unlike his male friends, Raj has many feminine interests, such as reading Archie comics and Twilight and watching chick flicks such as Bridget Jones's Diary.
 It is speculated that Raj might be gay due to his feminine interests and his close friendship with Howard, with whom he has arguments similar to those of a married couple.
 However, Raj has always stated that he is straight, but metrosexual.
 He was infatuated with Penny, and secretly wrote love poems about Bernadette.

 Raj is a Hindu and believes in karma (reincarnation), but eats beef.
 He is very shy around women outside of his family, and during the first six seasons of the show, found himself unable to speak to women while in their presence unless he drank alcoholic beverages, or believed he had done so.
 He eventually is able to get over this condition and starts to, unsuccessfully and for short periods, date women.

 Raj makes a brief non-speaking cameo as a child in the Season 2 finale of Young Sheldon, he was portrayed by Rishabh Prabhat as a child.